atrincas/movie-selector/README.md

 ### What I learned

 * Fetch and display data from MovieDB API
-* Design the UI with the use of Material-UI framework.
+* Design the UI with the use of the Material-UI framework.
 * Use Redux for state management.
-*
+* Build a multi-step form and use collected form values to fetch a list of movies.

 ## Installation and Setup Instructions